 Montenegro country brief

-Australia recognised the Republic of Montenegro as an independent state on 27 June 2006.
+Australia recognised Montenegro as an independent state on 27 June 2006.
 Diplomatic relations between Australia and Montenegro were established on 1 September 2006.
 Non-resident accreditation to Montenegro is held by the Australian Ambassador in Belgrade, Serbia.
 The Montenegrin Embassy to the United Arab Emirates holds non-resident accreditation to Australia.
 The first non-resident Montenegrin Ambassador to Australia presented his credentials in December 2015.

-The Montenegrin parliament is an 81-seat unicameral body.
+The Montenegrin Parliament is an 81-seat unicameral body.
 Deputies serve a four-year term.
-The parliament passes all laws in Montenegro, appoints the prime minister (on nomination by the president), appoints ministers (on nomination by the prime minister), appoints justices of the courts and ratifies international treaties.
+The Parliament passes all laws in Montenegro, appoints the Prime Minister (on nomination by the President) and ministers (on nomination by the Prime Minister), , appoints justices of the courts and ratifies international treaties.
 Following the October 2012 parliamentary election, on 4 December 2012, the Montenegrin Parliament elected DPS leader Milo Djukanovic to the position of Prime Minister for his sixth term since 1991.
 Mr Djukanovic survived a vote of confidence in February 2016.
 The next round of parliamentary elections is due in October 2016.